Research: Projects & Publications

 2024

-Burke, J., Clarke, D., O’Keeffe, J. (2024).
-Greening the mind: The power of integrating positive and environmental education for improving wellbeing.
-In G. Arslan & M. Yildirim (Eds) Handbook of Positive School Psychology Interventions: Evidence-Based Practice for Promoting Youth Mental Health.
-Springer Publishing.
+Burke, J., Clarke, D., & O’Keeffe, J. (2024).
+Greening the mind: The power of integrating positive and environmental education for improving well-being in schools.
+In A. Gokmen & M. Yildirim (Eds.), Handbook of positive school psychology: Evidence-based strategies for youth well-being (pp. 237–250).
+Springer.

 Lianov, L., & Burke, J. (2024).
-Lifestyle medicine inside and out: A guide on how to apply positive psychology in person-centred medicine.
+Lifestyle medicine inside and out: Using positive psychology in healthy lifestyles for positive health.
 Routledge.

 2023